iszczesniak/cpp/templates/index.md

   with the function name, and the template parameters, so that we can learn what the paremeters really are,

-*
+* the ellipsis (`...`) defines a *parameter pack* that accepts any number of arguments of the given kind (in that case of the type kind), but that we'll talk about later.

-This is a modified example from above.
-This time the template-type template argument `C` can accept template types which accept two
+The following is a modified example from above.
+This time the template template parameter `C` accepts only a template type that, in turn, accepts a type argument and the value argument.
-arguments: the first being the type, the second being the value.

 ```cpp
 {% include_relative template2.cc %}